Gnkgo/summaries/computer-networks/cn_summary.md

 Signals that warn about congestion:
 - **Packet loss**:
     - Advantage: can be detected easily (doesn't require in-network feature support) by using timers.
-    - Disadvantage: only considers binary feedbaack (i.e., packet either arrives at sender or not)
+    - Disadvantage: only considers binary feedback (i.e., packet either arrives at sender or not)
     - Disadvantage: loss can also be caused by other factors (i.e. cosmic radiation in a satellite link), careful parametrization is needed

 - **Packet latency**:
-    - Advantage: can be detected easily (doesn't require innetwork feature support).
+    - Advantage: can be detected easily (doesn't require interwork feature support).
     - Advantage: relatively quick feedback of a continuous signal
     - Disadvantage: many factors in the network can affect latency, not only congestion, careful parametrization is needed.

-- **In-network marking (i.e. ECN- Explicit Congestionn Notifictation)**
+- **In-network marking (i.e. ECN- Explicit Congestions Notification)**
     - Indicate congestion through setting a bit in packet
     - Advantage: early signal of congestion
     - Disadvantage: requires support in the network by i.e. the routers/switches